Unwound: Side projects and post-Unwound bands

 Members of Unwound participated in a number of projects that ran concurrent to Unwound, each self-styled as highly conceptual and distinct from the parent band.

-Trosper and Sandeno, who have collaborated musically since the mid-'80s, helmed an experimental venture called Replikants (not to be confused with the band Replicants, which featured members of Failure and Tool).
+Trosper and Sandeno, who have collaborated musically since the mid-80's, helmed an experimental venture called Replikants (not to be confused with the band Replicants, which featured members of Failure and Tool).
 Early on, they each acted as multi-instrumentalists for the group.
 Inspired by John Cage, Can, and Miles Davis, they combined jazz, ambient music, tape loops, musique concrète and vocal samples atop a krautrock-propelled base.
-Debut album This Is Our Message (1997) consisted of home recordings from 1994 to 1996 (the CD version contained ten bonus tracks not included on the vinyl version due to time constraints).
-William Goldsmith of Foo Fighters and Sunny Day Real Estate played drums for a period in 1996 before they started playing with drummer Joe Plummer of Bare Minimum/ The Black Heart Procession and later of Modest Mouse and The Shins and a rotating cast of members.
-With more of an electro-rock sound, their second and final album Slickaphonics was released on 5RC in 1999..
-A West Coast tour ensued that summer and after it, Trosper shelved Replikants to focus his energy on finishing Unwound's next (final) album.
+Their debut album released in 1997,This Is Our Message, consisted of home recordings from 1994 to 1996 (the CD version contained ten bonus tracks not included on the vinyl version due to time constraints).
+William Goldsmith of Foo Fighters and Sunny Day Real Estate played drums for a period in 1996 before they started playing with drummer Joe Plummer of Bare Minimum and The Black Heart Procession and later of Modest Mouse and The Shins and a rotating cast of members.
+With more of an electro-rock sound, their second and final album Slickaphonics was released on 5RC in 1999.
+A West Coast tour ensued that summer and after it, Trosper shelved Replikants to focus his energy on finishing Unwound's next album.
 Sandeno and Trosper also collaborated with video artist Slater Bradley on a number of projects between 1999 and 2005 including a piece in the 2004 Whitney Biennial.
 They stopped performing as the Replikants in 2002.

 Rumsey and friend Greg Allen recorded as enigmatic New Romantic-styled pop band Long Hind Legs in the 1990s.
 Rumsey used the pseudonym "Wolfgang" and Allen used the alias "Paul", with only astute Unwound fans aware of their real identities.
 Following a slew of singles, their debut self-titled album came out in 1997 on Kill Rock Stars.
 The 12" EP "Open Wide" (+ remixes)/ "Alphabets Of Unreason" was released simultaneously.
-Atop peppy, carnival-esque backing music, "Alphabets Of Unreason" features the odd lyrics, "Atoms, boys' cars, dead-end fags/ God, his image, and Jerry's Kids/ Love-making noon orgies/ I want to kill, I want to kill.../ Pills, quinine reveries...
-Scornful tramps, unwitting vamps, wasted xenophobes & all the young zeroes/ I want to kill, I want to kill..." (note the first letter of each of the main words in the verses, then refer back to the song title).
 The February 4–14, 1998 EP was released in 1998 on Kill Rock Stars.